NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 lunokhod1.
 That script initiates the jobs on the other machines (and itself).

-Builds are done on the following machines: centos-64-5, centos-32-5, and andey.
+Builds are done on centos-64-5 and andey.
 Each build is being tested on the same machine.
 In addition, the centos-64-5 build is also tested on lunokhod1, while the andey build is also tested on amos.

 The test process on lunokhod1 is the strictest, it will fail if any obtained results differ from the reference.
 The tests on other